chromaui/chromatic-docs/turbosnap.md

 3. Chromatic only tests the stories defined in those story files.

 Stories that have not changed will not be tested (i.e., snapshotted), despite appearing in Chromatic's UI as if they were.
-Thus, leading to a significant decrease in usage.
+In many cases this will lead to much decreased snapshot usage and faster build times.

 Certain circumstances could potentially affect all stories.
 To prevent false positives, we re-test everything if any of the following requirements are met:

 - Changes to package versions in `package.json`, `yarn.lock`, `package-lock.json`
 - Changes to your Storybook's configuration
+- Changes in files that are imported by your [`preview.js`](https://storybook.js.org/docs/react/configure/overview#configure-story-rendering) (as this could affect any story)
 - Changes in your static folder (e.g., fonts, images that aren't loaded via Webpack imports)
 - [Infrastructure upgrades](infrastructure-upgrades)
 - [UI Test in a new browser](browsers)